Clinical Dementia Rating: Scale

 CDR is credited with being able to discern very mild impairments, but its weaknesses include the amount of time it takes to administer, its ultimate reliance on subjective assessment, and relative inability to capture changes over time.

 Validity

 While the assessment is ultimately subjective in nature, recent studies have suggested a very high interrater reliability.
 Thus the CDR is a reliable and valid tool for assessing and staging dementia.

 Importance

-With increasing clinical focus on dementia, there is likewise increasing interested in pharmacology in the development of drugs to halt, or slow the progression of dementia-related illness such as Alzheimer's Disease.
+With increasing clinical focus on dementia, there is likewise increasing interest in pharmacology in the development of drugs to halt, or slow the progression of dementia-related illness such as Alzheimer's Disease.
 Therefore, early and accurate diagnosis of dementia and staging can be essential to proper clinical care.
 Without the ability to reliably assess dementia across the board, the misuse of anti-dementia compounds could have negative consequences, such as patients receiving the wrong medication, or not receiving treatment in the early stages of dementia when it is most needed.